 McGill University in Montreal is Canada’s oldest university.
 For tourists, the place is known for its architecture and green spaces.

 Mount Royal Park is also accessible from the McGill University campus.
-The Rue Peel Steps can be found at the north end of the campus.
+You can find the Rue Peel Steps at the north end of the campus.

 McGill University

 Founded in 1821, McGill University is a large and well-known Canadian university.
-It consistently ranks as one of Canada’s top universities in Maclean’s magazine.
+Maclean’s magazine consistently ranks it as one of Canada’s top universities.

 The university is a public research university.
-This means the school is primarily focused on research and its funding comes mostly from the government.
+This means the school primarily focuses on research and receives most of its funding from the government.

 Location

-The main McGill University campus can be found at 845 Sherbrooke Street West.
+McGill University’s main campus is located at 845 Sherbrooke Street West.
 It is within walking distance of two of the city’s most well-known districts: downtown Montreal and the Golden Square Mile.

 McGill University also operates a second campus about 30 kilometres west of the main campus.
 The university’s second campus is located at 21100 Lakeshore Drive in Sainte-Anne-de-Bellevue.